caprica/jquery-orgchart/README.md

 `nodeText` (function) callback function used to extract node text context.

+`replace` (boolean) true if the chart container should be emptied before generating the chart.

 `showLevels` (integer) specifies how many chart levels to show initially.

 `speed` (jQuery speed) specifies the animation speed if `fade` is enabled.